arben-grepi/ecomm_storefront_generator/README.md

 - **Multiple Storefronts**: Create unlimited independent storefronts, each with its own product catalog and branding
 - **Shopify Integration**: Import products from Shopify as a headless backend for dropshipping
 - **Product Customization**: Customize products (images, descriptions, pricing, variants) before launching to storefronts
-- **Market Management**: Manage different products for different markets (e.g., Finland, Germany) with market-specific pricing and availability
 - **Country-Based Routing**: Products are automatically filtered and displayed based on the user's country/market detected from their IP address
-- **Editable Content**: Essential website text can be altered from the admin overview without code changes.
-All content is rendered on the server before being sent as fully formed HTML to the client, ensuring optimal web crawler indexing and search engine optimization
+- **Editable Content**: Essential website text (company tagline, hero headings, descriptions) can be altered from the admin overview without code changes.
+Product information and hero text are rendered on the server for SEO optimization, ensuring search engines can index all product content without executing JavaScript
 - **Real-Time Sync**: Webhooks synchronize Shopify backend information (shipping prices, stock levels, product updates) with the Next.js app in real-time

 ## Shopify-Handled Features